gridsome/gridsome.org/docs/how-to-contribute.md

 **Yarn** will add dependencies from your test projects to the root `yarn.lock` file.
 So you should not commit changes in that file unless you have added dependencies to any of the core packages.
 If you need to commit it, remove your projects from the `~/projects` folder temporary and run `yarn` or `lerna bootstrap` in the root folder.
 Yarn will then clean up the lock file with only core dependencies.
 Commit the file and move your projects back and run `yarn` or `lerna bootstrap` again to start developing.

-### Contributing by creating plugins
-...

-### Contributing to learn section
-...

-### Contributing to the documentation
+## Contributing to the docs

-We are a strong believer that documentation is very important for any open source project.
+We are a strong believer that documentation is very important for any open-source projects.
 Gridsome uses, of course, Gridsome for it's website and documentation.

 1. If you want to add/modify any Gridsome documentation, go to the